regmibhuwan/advanced-learning-algorithms-assignment/README.md

-# Advanced Learning Algorithms Assignment
+# Neural-network-tuning-project

-This repository contains an assignment focused on implementing advanced learning algorithms.
-The project is part of Andrew Ng's Machine Learning Specialization and covers topics such as neural networks, optimization algorithms, and more.
+This repository contains an assignment focused on evaluating and improving machine learning models.
+The project is part of Andrew Ng's Machine Learning Specialization and covers topics such as polynomial regression, neural networks, bias and variance, regularization, and model complexity.

 ## Contents
 - `C2_W3_Assignment.ipynb`: Jupyter notebook with the assignment implementation and exercises.